terrario-js/terrario/docs/api.md

 ## T.createLanguage(syntaxes: Record<string, (rules: Language) => Parser>): Language
 Stability: Stable

-You can use createLanguage to create a set of syntax.
+We can define some syntax rules to build a language.
 Each rule is lazy evaluated.

 ```ts